RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ## Security & Resilience: A Multi-Layered Defense

 This platform implements a robust, multi-layered security strategy.
-Following an extensive audit using the `/security:analyze` command, the codebase and infrastructure have been hardened against the following threats:
+The codebase and infrastructure have been hardened against the following threats:

 ### 1. Web & Application Security (OWASP Top 10)
 -   **SQL Injection (SQLi) Protection:**